White Rose Hub

 We use White Rose Hub to suppport the planning of our maths mastery curriculum.
 Click the link to find the maths yearly overviews for each class.White Rose Hub

 At Eppleton, our maths curriculum is designed to secure, for all children, a fluency in number and an ability to manipulate number to support problem solving and reasoning.
-Through the Mastery approach, all children are able to make progress, particularly through the CPA approach (Concrete, Pictorial, Abstract) Our curriculum aims to provide cross-curricula opportunities to allow children to apply their maths learning in context, particularly in science.
+Through the Mastery approach, all children are able to make progress, particularly through the CPA approach (Concrete, Pictorial, Abstract) Our curriculum aims to provide some cross-curricula opportunities to allow children to apply their maths learning in context, particularly in science.
 We believe it is important for our children to develop resilience and problem solving skills through their maths learning in order to prepare them for life-long learning.

 "We want our children to understand and be able to explain their maths learning with passion and excitement".